Third Light will shortly be releasing a brand new product, called Chorus.

 If you are already a Third Light customer, please get in touch to register your interest – simply email firstname.lastname@example.org and provide details of your existing Third Light subscription.
-As soon as we launch the private beta programme, you'll be the first to know.
+The private beta starts on 1 December 2016.

 A full public beta will be announced here, with an online sign-up form, for a period before the product is released.
 Anyone who participates in the public beta programme will be eligible for any incentives we announce for buying the full release when it becomes available.